bjglover/Harmonikit-examples/README.md

 Check you can open a REPL and run simple Clojure statements like: (+ 2 2)

-2) SuperCollider, the underlying synth engine.
-(I used the standalone version.
-See Resources folder for sample startup file.)
+2) SuperCollider is used as the underlying sound engine.
+(I used the standalone version, a requirement for Overtone with this OS.)

 http://supercollider.github.io/